-The Company has been engaged in a lengthy litigation process relating to corruption and prevarication charges againt officials of the outgoing Junta in Andalusia related to the public tender for the Aznalcóllar Project.
+The Company has been engaged in a lengthy litigation process relating to corruption and prevarication charges against officials of the outgoing Junta in Andalusia related to the public tender for the Aznalcóllar Project.
 In October 2019, five judges of the Appellate Court of Seville unanimously ruled in favour of Emerita's appeal of a lower court's decision to dismiss a criminal case against the Andalusian government panel responsible for awarding the Aznalcóllar Project and the former Director of Mines of the Government of Andalucia.
-The criminal case has been re-opened and the scope of criminal charges expanded.
+The criminal case was re-opened, and the scope of criminal charges expanded.
+All testimony relating to this phase of the proceedings has now been completed and the resolution is expected to be issued by the presiding judge shortly following the re-opening of the courts.